sopelj/hass-ember-mug-component/README.md

 - Version 0.3.X Works on 2022.8.X as long as the Bluetooth Integration is disabled
 - Version 0.4+ Works on 2022.9+ and uses the new Bluetooth integration for discovery and setup

-**If you had a version installed before 0.4 and are upgrading, please remove your mug before upgrading and it should be auto-discovered**
+**If you had a version installed before 0.4 and are upgrading, please remove your mug before upgrading, and it should be auto-discovered afterwards**

 Home Assistant has a list of [officially supported adaptors](https://www.home-assistant.io/integrations/bluetooth/#known-working-adapters), if you have connection issues, please try one of them.